-Financial information about the Company is provided in its comparative financial statements and Management's Discussion and Analysis for the year ended March 31, 2019.
-You may obtain copies of such documents without charge upon request to us at #615 - 800 West Pender Street, Vancouver, B.C., Canada V6C 2V6 - telephone (604) 398-5385/ facsimile (604) 687-3567.
+Financial information about the Company is provided in its comparative financial statements and Management's Discussion and Analysis for the year ended March 31, 2020.
+You may obtain copies of such documents without charge upon request to us at #615 - 800 West Pender Street, Vancouver, B.C., Canada V6C 2V6 - telephone (778) 558-7145.
 You may also access such documents, together with the Company's additional disclosure documents, through the Internet on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.